danth/electrode/README.md

 ## Options

-Running Electrode with no arguments will display only the most necessary
-information: the clock, volume and battery level.

-You can add `--extended` to enable extra statistics such as CPU and memory usage.

 Use the `--color` flag to change the text to suit your wallpaper image.
 This accepts any CSS color format.